 Forget sports.
 If you want to see some real competition, put three engineers in the same room tasked with producing the best and most efficient solution to a problem.
 I believe this competitive nature of developers led to countless solutions and better technology over the years; I know it did in my experiences.

-I think this camaraderie is called a "toxic work environment" in today's tech culture.
+I think this comradery is called a "toxic work environment" in today's tech culture.
 This is tragic.

 A few points that might set the social justice warriors' pink spiked hair on fire are women began coding later in life than men, 72.5% of developers are white as Christmas snow, and women are less-experienced coders and more likely to leave the tech industry: